Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Notes:

-- Should do no to the Merkle tree or any other intermediate block values (like numConditionalTransactions)
+- Should have no side effects

 ### Description